MakingSense/dev-challenges/React/master-detail.md

 - Prepare your app to have the API Key configurable (maybe as part of a release process?)
 - Setup some tests for your app
 - Document any decisions that you'd like to communicate, why you thought of taking some approach (maybe in a README.md?)
+- No design/CSS is needed, but who are we to say no?

 Marvel API: https://developer.marvel.com/